-Applicants who apply for admission to the Graduate College are evaluated on the individual merits of their academic achievements and scholarly potential to complete graduate-level coursework and curriculum requirements.
+Applicants are evaluated on the individual merits of their academic achievements and scholarly potential to complete graduate-level coursework and curriculum requirements.
 A minimum grade-point average (GPA) of 3.00 based on a 4.00 scale, is required for admission to the Graduate College.
 Calculation of the GPA is based on the following:

 - Twelve or more graded units obtained as a graduate student.